nikkomiu/blog/content/posts/set-up-golang-dev-container/index.md

 - **PostgreSQL Client** - for interacting with the development PostgreSQL database.

+{{< callout type=note >}}
-> **Note:** The Docker CLI does not work properly in all Dev Container hosting environments.
-> This is because the Docker CLI requires access to the host's Docker daemon, which is not always accessible by the Dev Container.
+The Docker CLI does not work properly in all Dev Container hosting environments.
+This is because the Docker CLI requires access to the host's Docker daemon, which is not always accessible by the Dev Container.
+{{</ callout >}}

 There are a few other assumptions about development workflow that we will make: